tmaxsoft-us/ofasm/docs/interface/README.md

 };
 ```

-The next step is to push & pop parameter information by using OFASM_PUSH_PARM & OFASM_POP_PARM function before and after the calling the OFASM VM.
+The view structures, which created in the above step, are used in the functions, OFASM_PUSH_PARM & OFASM_POP_PARM, to push & pop the parameter before and after calling the OFASM VM.
-Please note that the OFASM_PUSH_PARM & OFASM_POP_PARM function is used to push & pop pointer parameter information to OFASM VM.
-Please refer to PGM_P0_OFASM_PUSH & PGM_P0_OFASM_POP implemented in below code.
+The functions, OFASM_PUSH_PARM and OFASM_POP_PARM, are used to push and pop the pointer parameter information to OFASM VM, respectively.
+Refer to the below example codes, PGM_P0_OFASM_PUSH and PGM_P0_OFASM_POP.

 ```cpp
 int PGM_P0_OFASM_PUSH(PGM_P0_ASM* p0_asm, PGM_P0_COB* p0_cob)